 Merger or Incorporation of Settlement Agreement in an Arizona Divorce Decree

-You may have wondered if you can change the orders in an Arizona divorce decree and, if so, how you change the orders in an Arizona divorce decree.
-The answer depends upon whether the court has the authority to modify the final decree of dissolution of marriage and how you go about changing those orders if the court lacks the authority to modify the decree of legal separation.
+You may have wondered if you can change the orders in an Arizona divorce decree and, if so, how you alter the orders in an Arizona divorce decree.
+The answer depends upon whether the court has the authority to modify the final decree of dissolution of marriage and how you go about changing those orders if the court lacks the power to alter the decree of legal separation.
 Fortunately, the Arizona Supreme Court answered these questions in the case of LaPrade v.
 Laprade.

-Arthur subsequently filed for divorce and the parties presented their post nuptial agreement to the Court.
-The trial court found the post nuptial agreement was fair as to both the division of property and provisions pertaining to alimony and, therefore, issued a decree of dissolution of the parties’ marriage and incorporated the terms of the parties’ post nuptial agreement as the orders of the court.
+Arthur subsequently filed for divorce, and the parties presented their post nuptial agreement to the Court.
+The trial court found the postnuptial agreement was fair as to both the division of property and provisions about alimony and, therefore, issued a decree of dissolution of the parties’ marriage and incorporated the terms of the parties’ post nuptial agreement as the orders of the court.

-After the marriages was dissolved, Sarah and Arthur submitted two separate amended agreements to the court, which the court also adopted as orders of the court.
-Arthur subsequently married another woman, but maintained a cordial relationship with his former wife, Sarah.
+After the marriages were dissolved, Sarah and Arthur submitted two separate amended agreements to the court, which the court also adopted as orders of the court.
+Arthur subsequently married another woman but maintained a cordial relationship with his former wife, Sarah.